slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ## Takeaways

 The code is certainly instructions for the **machine** but it is also the embodiment of a **developer**'s thoughts and approach to a solution.
 It is a message left by the author for the future.
 Whether it is during the code review process, the maintenance process or simply leveraging the existing modules, **we**, the developers, (including the original author) will have to make sense of the code as fast and as unequivocally as possible.
-Our best case scenario is to be able to use or to update the functionality built without having to deep dive into code every time.
+Our best-case scenario is to be able to use or to update the functionality built without having to deep dive into code every time.

 # Acknowledgement